First Year Program

 Usually, by the end of the third rotation, you will have had a conversation with faculty whose lab you are interested in joining for your thesis research.
-Please note, faculty should not commit to accepting a student into their lab until the last day of classes in Spring semester (usually early May).
+Please note, faculty should not commit to accepting a student into their lab until the end of the third rotation.
 This is designed to ensure all students have the fair chance of completing their third rotation before faculty make their final decisions.
-However, students are encouraged to have a clear and honest discussion with interested faculty about the possibility of joining their labs ahead of time, in order to gauge the likelihood of joining a particular lab, and whether a summer rotation will be necessary.
-Students who want to initiate the fourth rotation in the summer months should consult with the DGS.
+However, students are encouraged to have a clear and honest discussion with interested faculty about the possibility of joining their labs ahead of time, in order to gauge the likelihood of joining a particular lab, and whether an additional rotation will be necessary.

 First Year Assessment

 The evaluation of first-year students is based on grades received from courses taken and rotation evaluations.
-Students should refer to the Curriculum section of the web site for details of courses to be taken in the first year.
+Students should refer to the Benchmarks document received at Orientation (and available in the MBG Graduate Community Intranet) for details of courses to be taken in the first year.
 Students are expected to take a minimum of 4.5 credits of GRADED courses each semester during their 1st year in the program.

-Rotation Evaluations: Supervising faculty in each rotation are required to meet with the student to discuss rotation performance at the end of each rotation.
-Constructive feedback is important for students and will help them not only in subsequent rotations but also in their graduate program.
+Rotation Evaluations: Supervising faculty in each rotation are required to meet with the student to discuss rotation expectations before the start of the rotation and performance at the end.
+Constructive feedback is important for students and should be designed to help them not only in subsequent rotations but also in their graduate program.
 A Rotation Evaluation Form must be filled out by the faculty and the signed copy given to the GRA.

 These evaluations are vital to the evaluation of the first-year class.
 The BMCB Advisory Committee meets at the end of each year to evaluate the first year class.
 Their recommendations will be discussed by the entire BMCB Field faculty at the annual field meeting.
 A student who has not joined a lab or is judged not to have made satisfactory progress is asked to leave the program.